 And when I thought the evening could not get any better, we were all surprised by a marriage proposal to one of the graduates.
 She said YES!

 Marketing Specialist Kim Robertson captured photos from the event, and I am sharing a few of those below.
-Take a moment to visit our Face Book page to view all the graduates and the entire ceremony at https://www.facebook.com/weiad/
+Take a moment to visit the Workforce Essentials Facebook page to view all the graduates and the entire ceremony.

 I encourage you to attend one of our upcoming graduations; it’s a great way to warm your soul!
 I’m certainly proud of these first AE graduates, and I’m equally proud of our AE Team in District 5.